 Students are permitted two (2) absences per clinical semester.
 Upon the third (3rd) absence, one (1) letter grade will be deducted from the final course grade.
 With each subsequent absence another letter grade will be deducted from the final course grade.
-Example: A student with an "A" average for the final course grade, but having three (3) absences will have his/her grade reduced to a "B." A student with an "A" average for the final course grade, but having four (4) absences will have his/her grade reduced to a "C." A student with a "B" average for the final course grade, but having four (4) absences will have his/her grade reduced to a "D." Since attendance represents dependability, absences will also affect the clinical evaluation grade.
+Example: A student with an "A" average for the final course grade, but having three (3) absences will have his/her grade reduced to a "B." A student with an "A" average for the final course grade, but having three (3) absences grade, but having four (4) absences will have his/her grade reduced to a "C." A student with a "B" average for the final course grade, but having four attendance represents dependability, absences will also affect the clinical evaluation grade.